Meet Mr. White Fly

 Know who is in your garden before they make your garden their home stead.
 The good news is garden pests can be controlled without pesticides.

-1. Mix a 3 cups water
+1. Mix 3 cups of water

 2. 1 cup White vinegar in a spray bottle